How to Find an Equivalent Spare Part Safely

 TestingFunctional test completed

-Example: Finding Equivalent Contactor
+Example: Equivalent Contactor

-Original part:
+Original item:

 • Contactor